jandelgado/jled/README.md

 ##### Reset

-A call to `Reset()` brings the JLed object to it's initial state.
+A call to `Reset()` brings the JLed object to its initial state.
 Use it when you want to start-over an effect.

 ##### Immediate Stop